Multi-Instance Tasks and Batch Shipyard

 Docker and MPI Mental Model

-Keeping the aforementioned basics in mind, we can construct a mental model of the layout of how a Dockerized MPI program will execute.
+With the basics reviewed above, we can construct a mental model of the layout of how a Dockerized MPI program will execute.

 The typical Docker package, distribute, deploy model usually ends up with an